Skip to main content

 The prevalence of mental illnesses is higher in people with or at risk for HIV compared to the general population.
 Mental illnesses can be a barrier to HIV prevention, testing, linkage to treatment, treatment engagement, and retention in care.
 Mental illnesses are associated with poor health outcomes such as lower medication adherence, higher HIV incidence rates, and increased disease burden.
 There are also many co-occurring biological, psychosocial, and structural factors, as well as social determinants such as stigma, violence, and stress, that influence the development and course of mental illnesses and HIV.
 Mental health research is an integral component of HIV-related research across the lifespan.
 As such, NIMH supports a broad research portfolio in the United States and around the world to prevent HIV acquisition in high incidence populations and improve treatment and care among people with HIV, including those with comorbid mental and substance use disorders.

-NIMH utilizes basic science to understand the pathogenic mechanisms of HIV-associated central nervous system (CNS) disorders, while translational research supports the development of therapeutic strategies to treat HIV-CNS comorbidities, including cognitive disorders and mental illnesses.
+NIMH supports basic science to understand the pathogenic mechanisms of HIV-associated central nervous system (CNS) disorders, while translational research supports the development of therapeutic strategies to treat HIV-CNS comorbidities, including cognitive disorders and mental illnesses.
 In addition, NIMH supports efforts focused on eradicating the virus from the CNS, a prerequisite to finding a safe, effective, and complete cure for HIV.
-To complement efforts in basic and translational science, NIMH also advances behavioral and social science research to examine individual, interpersonal, community, institutional/health system, and environmental factors; peer and community-based strategies; structural and psychosocial determinants; and, data science, methodologies, and technological approaches critical in HIV prevention and treatment.
-NIMH supports implementation science to enable researchers to bring evidence-based interventions to the greatest number of people who may benefit, and develop innovative communication and dissemination approaches that facilitate trust and use of those interventions, particularly among people with HIV in resource-limited settings.
+To complement efforts in basic and translational science, NIMH also advances behavioral and social science research to examine individual, interpersonal, community, institutional/health system, and environmental factors; peer and community-based strategies; structural and psychosocial determinants; and data science, methodologies, and technological approaches critical for advancing HIV prevention, treatment, and ultimately cure.
+NIMH seeks data science HIV research, including artificial intelligence/machine learning approaches that are transformative, translational, and transdisciplinary.
+NIMH also supports implementation science to enable researchers to bring evidence-based interventions or strategies to the greatest number of people who may benefit, and develop innovative communication and dissemination approaches that facilitate trust and use of those interventions, particularly among people with HIV in resource-limited settings.
 NIMH also places a high priority on HIV research that can impact individuals from high-incidence populations across the lifespan, both domestically and globally, including racial and ethnic minorities, sexual and gender minorities, mobile populations, adolescents, women, and infants.

 Digital Health Technology